18F/eng-hiring/_pages/resume-review.md

   parenting, etc. But a pattern of repeated long gaps between every job over a long time indicates a weaker candidate.

-These won't necessarily feed into the formal score the person receives at this step, but if you spot stuff like this, it's good to make a note of it to pass on to the phone screen and/or interviews for clarification.
+These won't necessarily feed into the formal score the person receives at this step, the score is entirely determined by the crediting plan.
+However if you spot stuff like this it's good to make a note of it to pass on to the phone screen and/or interviews for clarification.

 ### 2. Review responsibilities, accomplishments, and relevant experience

-Next, look at each role, and what the candidate has written about that role. his is the time consuming part, but as you get more familiar with each crediting plan it'll get quicker.
+Next, look at each role, and what the candidate has written about that role.
+This is the time consuming part, but as you get more familiar with each crediting plan it'll get quicker.

 For each role, you're looking to see: